JonAbrams/SpaceAce/README.md

 Returns a new space with its state defined by the passed in `initialState`.

-Optionally pass in an object as a second parameter to change the default behaviour of the space, and any of its sub-spaces.

 e.g.

 ```javascript
 const rootSpace = new Space({ initialState: true, todos: [] });
 ```

-**Options**

-`skipInitialNotification` - Boolean – Default: false – If true, does not invoke subscribers immediately when they’re added.

 ### Calling spaces (to change them!)